 What is Linear Regression?

-Linear regression is a type of statistical modeling that allows you to investigate whether one thing (aka a variable) is dependent on others.
-The relationship between variables is illustrated by a trend-line which is overlaid on your data and can be used for predicting all sorts of different things.
+Linear regression is a type of statistical modeling that allows you to investigate whether one thing (a variable) is dependent on others.
+The relationship between variables is illustrated by a trend-line which is overlaid on your data and can be used for predicting many different things.

 For example, you could use linear regression to determine how well a particular crop will grow based on how much it’s watered, how much milk a cow will produce based on how frequently it’s milked, or how much a house will sell for based on the number of rooms.